 - 23 pin male to 9 pin female Monitor Cable

 - 8MB Ram Board Upgrade (More on this below)

-After some more Googling, it turns out because the games are not running from floppy disks the machine needs to load them into RAM and run them from there.
-Along with running Workbench, this can quickly munch through the 2MB of RAM that the A1200 has installed.
+After some more Googling, it turns out because the games are not running from floppy disks, the machine needs to load them into RAM and run them from there, so games can quickly munch through the 2MB of RAM that the A1200 has installed along with running Workbench.

-Once the extra RAM was installed every single game I tried worked like a charm.
+With the extra RAM installed, every single game I tried worked.
 I had finally reached retro nirvana.
-I had a perfect Amiga setup, it looked and worked just like it would have all those years ago.
+I had a perfect Amiga setup.
+It looked and worked just like it would have all those years ago.